darioperez1415/darioperez1415/README.md

 ### Hello, I am Dario Perez

-I am a lifelong learner, technolist by trade and a dog dad of a beautiful pug!
+I am a lifelong learner, technolist by trade and a dog dad of a beautiful pug named Basil!
 I began my journey as a developer at the Nashville Software School and I'm fully invested in becoming a better developer with each new techology I learn!

 Here are some ideas to get you started: